cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 # Learning by building and testing

-By putting tangible things in front of people who've been affected by cybercrime or fraud, we are learning about what they need and adjusting our prototypes to address more of those needs.
+By putting tangible things in front of people who've been affected by cybercrime or fraud, we are able to learn about what they need and adjust our prototypes to address more of those needs.

 You can find an overview of the prototypes built, tested, and iterated on, so far, below: